kwaldenphd/python-jupyter-notebooks/README.md

 - Alex P. Miller, ["Data Science on a Chromebook: How to run Jupyter, Python, and R locally in ChromeOS"](https://alex.miller.im/posts/data-science-chromebook-pixelbook-jupyter-python-r/) *personal blog* (6 March 2019).
 - Noebrian, ["Installing Anaconda on a Chromebook"](https://chromebook.home.blog/2019/01/20/installing-anaconda-on-a-chromebook-no-dev-beta-or-crouton-needed/) *ChromeBooks* (20 January 2019).

-<blockquote>Q1: Describe your experience installing Anaconda using the available/provided documentation.
-What did you expect to happen?
-What challenges did you face?
-How did you solve them?</blockquote>

 # Python in Jupyter notebooks

 14. What is Jupyter?